paologianrossi/mackarel/README.md

 ```

 These generate objects.
 By default, they use `Mackarel::BasicFactory`
-to do so, but you can change that to use Factorygirl with
+to do so, but you can change that to use FactoryBot with
-`Mackarel.config.factory = Mackarel::FactoryGirl`, or create your own.
+`Mackarel.config.factory = Mackarel::FactoryBot`, or create your own.
 See later in this README to see how.

 Create and friends figure out what you want to call the created